Amourspirit/python-ooouno/docs/src/main/types/const.rst

         assert same == False

 .. note::
-    This library is for Libre Office |lo_version|; However is somewhat backwards compatable.
+    This library is for Libre Office |lo_version|; However, it is somewhat backwards compatable.

     For instance ``ooo.cssdyn.style.NumberingType`` had the attributes
     **ARABIC_ZERO3**, **ARABIC_ZERO4**, **ARABIC_ZERO5**, **SZEKELY_ROVAS** added in LO 7.x.